Research and evaluation publications from the Department.

 The research found that young people aged 20 were overly optimistic about their future jobs and incomes.
 They expected to work in much higher skilled occupations and earn higher incomes than current 30 year olds.
 In particular, the research found that young people without post-school qualifications had the greatest difference between expectations and realisations in occupation and income.

-The Department recently commissioned an independent study to analyse secondary school provision in the Romsey area.
+The Department commissioned an independent study to analyse secondary school provision in the Romsey area.
 The Secondary School Provision Plan for the Romsey Area involved a detailed demographic analysis and an assessment of long-term enrolment forecasts and capacity.

 The Department funded the Melbourne Institute of Applied Economic and Social Research as part of their Research Partnership to analyse the relationship between student achievement and the allocation of budgets in Victorian government schools.

 The research found that across Victorian government schools as a whole, the autonomous decisions of school principals have resulted in a resource allocation that is broadly efficient.
 Spending on school leadership and management (primarily professional learning for principals) resulted in positive growth in literacy levels of students in Years 5 and 7.